mcellteam/cellblender_tutorials/surface_classes.rst

     mcell intro.mdl

-Visualize the results with DReAMM just like was done in the `Visualize the Mesh`_ and `Visualize the Molecules`_ sections, except you should be sure to also add the new **Plane** object as a wireframe.
+Visualize the results with DReAMM just like was done in the :ref:`visualize_mesh` and :ref:`visualize_molecules` sections, except you should be sure to also add the new **Plane** object as a wireframe.
 See if you can notice the **vol2** molecules being destroyed by the absorptive surface.

 Surface Classes and Reactions
 =============================================